timkley/tim-kleyersburg.de/articles/tailwindcss-with-css-variables/index.md

 (?:$|^|)(your-color-name)(?:$|^|)
 ```

-> I don't understand this RegEx enough to explain it in detail.
+> I don't understand RegEx enough to explain this one in detail.
 I [just googled it](https://regex101.com/library/1COSOf).

 In the end we didn't change the names because the entry page still used the original layout, so in development it would only loose meaning when manually choosing a marketplace vendor.
 We could live with that.